We just launched our startup equity calculator! Get clarity on how to address startup equity in a prenup

 Prenup Validity Period

+In legal terms, a prenuptial agreement does not automatically expire unless the agreement specifically says it does.
 A prenup stays in effect as long as the couple stays together, unless there’s a time agreement in place.
 The agreement outlines each couple's assets and liabilities, specifying which are considered marital property or owned separately.

 It can include information on each partner's bank accounts, real estate, insurance policies, retirement accounts, inheritance, or family heirlooms with financial value.